Families of Israeli hostages say Hamas attacks are a ‘second Holocaust’

 The mother of Noam Sagi, 53, and the parents of Sharon Lifschitz, 52, were taken hostage after Hamas fighters entered Kibbutz Nir Oz near the border with Gaza on Saturday.

-Babies are reported to have been murdered on the kibbutz and the invasion has claimed at least 2,400 lives so far.
+Babies are reported to have been murdered on the kibbutz and the more than 1,000 Israelis have been killed since Saturday.

-Mr Sagi told reporters he should be celebrating his mother Ada’s 75th birthday but she had been kidnapped by Hamas as he branded the attacks a “second holocaust”.

 “If they will die for peace, they will take it.
 If they will die for war, that will be another travesty.”